TomasHubelbauer/fatcow-icons/README.md

 # FatCow Icons

-This is a set of icons from FatCow made available for free.
+This is a set of iconsfrom FatCow at version 3.9.2 made available for free.

 The original home of these icons is at https://www.fatcow.com/free-icons.